charlesrosenbauer/Bzo-Compiler/README.md

 # Bzo-Compiler
 ---

+# Important Note: the language syntax is being heavily changed, and the backend (a separate repo) is now becoming the full compiler.
+This compiler is being deprecated

 Compiler for a custom programming language I'm developing called Bzo

 This file is of course not final, and will be updated as the project progresses.